KonghaYao/pure-graph/docs/storage/postgres.md

 ## Connection Pooling

-Pure Graph automatically handles connection pooling.
+Open LangGraph Server automatically handles connection pooling.
 You can customize it:

 ```typescript
 // Custom pool configuration (if needed)